 When selecting multiple clusters/sectors, consider also selecting "Inter-Cluster Coordination" in the Theme(s) field.
 More instructions here.

-- Venue and Event description: Add the location of the event and other relevant details.
+- Event description: Add the location of the event and other relevant details.

 - Organizations: Add the organization(s) running the event.
 If the organization is not available, request it to be added and select “other” for the time being.